blbadger/blbadger.github.io/language-representations.md

 ### Langauge models become untrainable as they are trained

 So far we have only considered input representations from untrained models.
-It may be wondered what the training process does to the model representational ability.
+It may be wondered what the training process does to the model representational ability, and to do so we will use the same abbreviated model configuration above (with GPT-2 transformer blocks following the input and positional embedding, ending in the language modeling head output).

 When performing the input representation procedure detailed in the last section on a trained GPT-2, the first thing to note is that the model appears to be very poorly conditioned such that using gradient descent to modify an input to match some output requires careful tuning of $\eta$ and many iterations.
 Indeed it takes a truly enormous number of iterations of \eqref{eq2} to generate $e_g$ such that the model's output given $e_g$ is closer to the model's output of $e$ than the slightly shifted input $e'$